Be Comfortable in Your Own Skin

 The Focus of Attention – Each Other

 Don’t get so caught up with focusing on your photographer, instead engage with one another.
 After all, this moment is about the love you two share for one another!
-Shared embraces, a kiss on the forehead or cheek, fingers linked – interact with one another with natural affection and don’t worry on who is watching.
+Shared embraces, a kiss on the forehead or cheek, fingers linked – interact with one another with natural affection and don’t worry about who is watching.
 Talk with one another as well.
 Your natural reactions to each other will be captured in time and serve as beautiful memories to recall when you look back on these photos years to come.

 And one last tip that may seem contrary to the above – don’t be afraid to step out of your comfort zone!
 You might discover a side of yourself that you didn’t otherwise know existed.